 The published date narrows down which content items appear by the published date, as defined by the data passed into our tag.
 The default is 'All Time,' but if, for example, you want to only look at content items that came out in the last week, simply update the published date to pull content published in the last seven days.

 The advanced search fields consist of authors, tags, and categories.
 Typing in these text boxes will prompt suggestions as the system is searched.

 Table filters bring additional flexibility to the types of reports you can run.
 Click on the 'Network' dropdown to select a network to drill down on specific network performance: what did Facebook do for you in the last month?
 What were metrics like across StumbleUpon this week?

-In the second column, the filter defaults to 'Content.'
-Each choice in the dropdown gives you different options for how the data will be displayed:
+In the Report Type dropdown, the filter defaults to 'Content.'
+Each choice gives you different options for how the data will be displayed: